-All organizations have a life cycle and thus face standard challenges as they grow.
+All organizations have a life cycle.
+Thus face standard challenges as they grow.
 At each new stage, an organization must deal with these challenges.
-How well or poorly management addresses these challenges, and goes from one stage to the next, deterimines if the company succeeds or fails.
+How well or poorly management addresses these challenges.
+Which goes from one stage to the next, deterimines if the company succeeds or fails.

 Therefor, the challenges that every company must overcome at each stage arise from the growth and success of the company.
-This simple unavoidable reality leads to the following phases and typical challenges.
+This simple unavoidable reality leads to the following phases.
+It is a typical challenges.

 The 4 phases of life cycle growth in an SMB Companies are: